-That's why this year's Draft Annual Plan has an overall 12.1% Rates rise.
-8.6% of that is to cover depreciation and repay debt.
+That's why this year's Annual Plan has an overall 12.67% Rates rise.
+More than half of that is to cover depreciation and repay debt.
 We can't put these things off.
 We only have a limited opportunity to put WDC on a more stable and viable financial footing.
 Your Councillors realise this and are going to adopt some guiding principles to make it happen.

 We've also said we'll have a Rates Review this year, which will look closely at who pays what and how Rates are spread between groups.
 We want to make sure we've got 'fairness' in our Rating system.
-I've asked for comparisons between our Rates in Westland and those in similar Councils so you can compare the value of your Rates with that of your neighbours.
-Continuing as we have in the past is not an option for Westland
+At the Annual Plan meetings I presented comparisons between our Rates in Westland and those in similar Councils so you could compare the value of your Rates with that of your neighbours.
+Continuing as we have in the past is not an option for Westland District.

-District.
 Sustainability starts now.